reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 2. Compile a source code.
 3. Examine the source code to find the vulnerability of the program.
 4. Analyze stack to estimate the bytes of payload.
-5. Make a payload: `NOP sleds + Shellcode + Extra bytes`
+5. Make a payload: `NOP sled + Shellcode + Extra bytes`
 6. Execute the payload, and inspect the memory of crashed program.
-7. Select one of the word-addresses in the NOP sleds' part.
+7. Select one of the word-addresses in the NOP sled' part.
 8. In the payload, replace the extra bytes with the repetition of word-address you chose from the Step 7.
 9. Execute the payload again, and see if it runs a shell.